JoaoVitorOliMendes/digimonsReact/README.md

-# Getting Started with Create React App
+# "Digimons" React app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+React app that retrieves digimons by the DigimonApi and display them on the main page

 ## Available Scripts